robrich/angular-tutorial/src/chapters/chapter08_2-reactive-forms.md

 Before we can view our todo component, we need to tell Angular how to route to the page

 1. Open the src\app\app-routing.module.ts file

+    ```bash
+    app-routing.module.ts
+    ```

 1. Add the Import statement for the todo component on line 3

     ```TypeScript
     import { TodoComponent } from './todo/todo.component';
     ```

-1. Add the TodoComponent to the home page route as specified by the `path: ''`
+1. We want to make the Todo compoment the home page.
+We can do this by adding a compoment field to the `path: ''` route

     ```TypeScript
     {